osgeonepal/osgeonepal.github.io/docs/Events/2024_community_meetup.md

 Our events include activities such as:

-- **Community Showcase & Mapping Party:**
+- **Community showcase & mapping party:**

   To discover existing geospatial open source projects within and related initiatives.
 We plan to organize a mapping party to keep building our mapping strength in OpenStreetMap

-- **Open Mic and Community Sprint:**
+- **Open mic and codding sprint:**

   Showcase the existing best practices while helping fellow members get started.
-We aim to conduct a community sprint to maintain/start community projects on a broader level
+We aim to conduct a coding sprint to maintain/contribute to community projects on a broader level

 - **Networking opportunities:**

   Connect with individuals with the same mindset and explore potential collaborations

-- **Interactive Workshops:**
+- **Interactive workshops:**

   Participate in hands-on-workshops that promote skill-sharing and promote collaboration